 Date of Meeting Tuesday, 23 rd October 2018

-Report Subject A Growth Deal for the Economy of North Wales: Proposition Document
+Report Subject Economic Ambition Board and the Proposition Document

-Cabinet Member Leader of the Council and Cabinet Member for Finance Cabinet Member for Economic Development

 Report Author Chief Executive

-Type of Report Strategic

 EXECUTIVE SUMMARY

 Cabinet adopted the Growth Vision for the Economy of North Wales in September 2016.
 The vision set out a collective and strategic ambition for North Wales for infrastructure development, skills and employment, and business growth.
 The cabinets of the five partner councils in the region similarly adopted the strategy at that time.